The debut: Zion Williamson arrives, amid much fanfare

+It’s unclear if those will be his last summer minutes — the early indication was that the injury was not serious, but it’s also unknown if the Pelicans will be willing to take any risks with him going forward.

+“He’s a monster, man,” New Orleans’ Frank Jackson said.
+“He does it all.
+He’s so big and so physical, it’s hard to stay in front of him.
+He’s just so powerful.
+Everything he does is going be explosive. … We haven’t even seen the best of what he can do.”

-The No. 1 overall draft pick by the New Orleans Pelicans didn’t keep his adoring new public waiting for his display of dunks and power.
-With tickets commanding more than $500 on the resale markets throughout the day from those desperate to be part of the crowd — one that included LeBron James and Floyd Mayweather — Williamson took the floor as a pro for the first time Friday night at the NBA Summer League, scoring 11 points in nine first-half minutes against the New York Knicks and fellow former Duke star RJ Barrett.
+Williamson didn’t keep his adoring new public waiting for his display of dunks and power.
+With tickets commanding more than $500 on the resale markets throughout the day from those desperate to be part of the crowd — one that included LeBron James and Floyd Mayweather — Williamson had moments where he was putting on a show.

-But Williamson didn’t play in the second half because of a knee-to-knee hit, and fans who were chanting “We want Zion!
-We want Zion!” weren’t going to get any more than those first nine minutes.

-So the event — maybe the hottest ticket in Vegas on a night when Reba McEntire and Brooks and Dunn were doing their thing at Caesars Palace, Gwen Stefani was at Planet Hollywood and Wiz Khalifa was playing a late show at a nightclub — ended earlier than anyone anticipated.
+Pelicans-Knicks may have been the hottest ticket in Vegas on a night when Reba McEntire and Brooks and Dunn were doing their thing at Caesars Palace, Gwen Stefani was at Planet Hollywood and Wiz Khalifa was playing a late show at a nightclub.
+And Williamson didn’t disappoint in those nine minutes.

 “Obviously, the guy we drafted put a buzz in the air for everybody in here,” Pelicans coach Alvin Gentry said.